Talking to your partner about premature ejaculation

-It can be complex, as there is a range of physical and psychological issues that can cause and contribute to PE.
-Psychological and emotional causes can include performance anxiety, relationship issues, and worrying about erectile dysfunction.
-Physical causes can include unusual hormone levels, high blood pressure, and diabetes.
+It can be complex, as there are a range of physical and psychological issues that can cause and contribute to PE.
+Psychological and emotional causes can include performance anxiety, relationship issues and worrying about erectile dysfunction.
+Physical causes can include unusual hormone levels, high blood pressure and diabetes.

 How can you prevent premature ejaculation?

-There’s not one, perfect cure for PE, as it has different causes.
-There are behavioural treatments that can help, such as trying Kegel exercises and changing the way you masturbate.
-Counselling can help, and there are effective medical treatments available too, like Priligy.
-What works for one man will be different for another, and you may need to experiment to find the best treatment for you.
+There’s no one perfect cure for PE as it has different causes.
+There are behavioral treatments that can help such as trying Kegel exercises and changing the way you masturbate.
+Psychological therapy can help and there are effective medical treatments available too like Priligy.
+What works for one man will be different for another and you may need to experiment to find the best treatment for you.

 Tackling premature ejaculation together

 Your natural reaction may be to pretend your PE isn’t happening.
 Or perhaps you want to try and fix it all by yourself?
-But although the idea of talking to your partner about PE might not sound that appealing, it’s the right thing to do.
+Although the idea of talking to your partner about PE might not sound that appealing it’s the right thing to do.